excellalabs/reactive-in-java/curric-java.md

 1. Review [Modern Java Crash Course](#Modern-Java–Crash-Course), which includes learning resources, libraries, and key concepts.
 1. Go through the [Reactive and Reactor Curriculum](#Reactive-and-Reactor-Curriculum)

-# Modern Java Crash Course (lambdas, streams, functional)
+# Modern Java Crash Course

-This areas should be covered or brushed up on before expanding into functional reactive programming with Reactor.

-New features that really started showing in Java 8, are an important foundation to reactive.
+This areas should be covered or brushed up on before expanding into reactive programming with Reactor, including lambdas, streams, and functional.
+These features really started showing up in Java 8, are an important foundation to reactive.

 - [ ] [Streams in Java](https://stackify.com/streams-guide-java-8/) (30m)
 - [ ] [Learning Modern Java](https://learning.oreilly.com/videos/learning-modern-java/9780134383613?autoplay=false) (video)